nealrs/jira-shame/README.md

 # The Blame Game

-Express app that connects to JIRA and provides two views for tracking ticket progress:
+Express app that connects to JIRA and provides three views for tracking ticket progress:

 **Slow Motion** (`/slow`) - Shows tickets that have been stuck in the same status for 7+ days

 **Completed Tickets** (`/done`) - Shows all tickets completed in a selected time period

+**Backlog** (`/backlog`) - Shows all issues currently in the backlog (not in active sprint), sorted by creation date

 ## How It Works